-- have more than three hundred and twenty (320) square feet of occupied space in a single, double, expando, or multi-section unit (including those with add-a-room units); - ii. be placed onto a support system, in accordance with approved Installation Standards, as specified in Section 940(1); - iii. be enclosed with foundation siding/skirting, in accordance with approved Installation Standards, as specified in Section 940(2); - iv. be anchored to the ground, in accordance with manufacturer's specifications or the ANSI/NFPA 501 A Installation Standards; - v. have utilities connected in accordance with manufacturer's specifications or the ANSI/NFPA 501 A Installation Standards; - vi. have siding material of a type customarily used on site-constructed residences; and have roofing material of a type customarily used on site-constructed residences. - vii. be considered accessory to an existing Manufactured Home Land-Lease Community in compliance with an approved Conditional Use Permit and meet all the following requirements (added 7/18/24): - a.
+- i. have more than three hundred and twenty (320) square feet of occupied space in a single, double, expando, or multi-section unit (including those with add-a-room units); - ii. be placed onto a support system, in accordance with approved Installation Standards, as specified in Section 940(1); - iii. be enclosed with foundation siding/skirting, in accordance with approved Installation Standards, as specified in Section 940(2); - iv. be anchored to the ground, in accordance with manufacturer's specifications or the ANSI/NFPA 501 A Installation Standards; - v. have utilities connected in accordance with manufacturer's specifications or the ANSI/NFPA 501 A Installation Standards; - vi. have siding material of a type customarily used on site-constructed residences; and have roofing material of a type customarily used on site-constructed residences. - vii. considered Conditional Use and meet all the following requirements: - a.
 Existing non-conforming mobile home parks; - b.
 Certified Mobile Home or Manufactured Home Parks; - c.
-The General A-1 Zone as the primary residence by the deeded owner of a lot or parcel which qualifies as a Farm under KRS 132.010 & 132.420; and is installed in accordance with Section 920 (1)(a-h) with a vented perimeter skirting wall constructed of a fire retardant material that has the actual appearance of brick, concrete, stucco or natural stone. - d.
-The General A-1 Zone when occupied as the primary residence by a mother, daughter, father or son of the Grantor of a lot or parcel of five acres more and installed in accordance with Section 920 (1)(a-h) with a vented perimeter skating wall constructed of a fire retardant - e. material that has the actual appearance of brick, concrete, stucco or natural stone.
+The General A-1 Zone as the primary residence by the deeded owner of a lot or parcel which qualifies as a Farm under KRS 132.010 & 132.420; and is installed in accordance with Section 920 (1)(a-h) with a vented perimeter skirting wall constructed of a fire retardant material that has the actual appearance of brick, concrete, stucco or natural stone - d.
+The General A-1 Zone when occupied as the primary residence by a mother, daughter, father or son of the Grantor of a lot or parcel of five acres more and installed in accordance with Section 920 (1)(a-h) with a vented perimeter skating wall constructed of a fire retardant - e. material that has the actual appearance of brick, concrete, stucco or natural stone. - f.

-- f.
 The A-1 Zone as accessory uses (secondary residences) on parcels of 25 acres or more; the twenty-five (25) acre requirement is in addition to the required acreage for the primary residence.
-If more than one Type II manufactured housing unit is located on an A-1 parcel the 25 acre requirement shall apply to each unit; - g.
+If more than one Type II manufactured housing unit is located on an A-1 parcel the 25 acre requirement shall apply to each unit;

+- g.
 Is permanently connected to an approved water and sewage disposal system and is in compliance with all public health requirements governing plumbing installations; and, - h.
 Is installed with all factory doors operational for emergency ingress and egress with steps constructed to comply with, state building code standards.